kjell/mcn-2020-git-haiku/index.md

-The rains of summer join together.
+Oh, tranquility!
-How swift it is
+visit the ancestral grave
-Ueno?
-Asakura?
+How soon it must die.